 Pathogen

 Since files for Vim plugins are defined in several directories it can become tricky to manage.
-Using Pathogen you can easily set the runtimepath
+Using Pathogen you can easily set the runtimepath for your plugin files.
+The Pathogen plugin looks for files in ~/.vim/bundle/ and automatically adds them to the runtime.

 For example your plugin directory tree might look like this: